MATBUS: History

 Public transport in Fargo–Moorhead began in the 1870s, with horse-drawn coaches.
 In the twentieth century, trolleys and buses were introduced.
 Trolley tracks can still be seen in some alley ways in Fargo.
 Increased automobile use and growing urban sprawl caused public transport to decline in the area.
-Beginning in 1971, transit was subsidized.
+Beginning in 1971, transit was partially funded by the government.

 In 1974, the Fargo-Moorhead Council of Governments began management of the area's public transit, which was subsequently named MAT.
 Fargo and Moorhead later took control of their portions of the transit system, but continued cooperation and coordination under the MAT brand.

 Transit Routes

-MATBUS operates 23 fixed routes and two on-demand routes throughout the Fargo-Moorhead metro area.
+MATBUS operates 19 fixed routes and two on-demand routes throughout the Fargo-Moorhead metro area.
 Routes 1 through 9 primarily run in Moorhead and Dilworth while routes 11 through 34 primarily run in Fargo and West Fargo.
 During special events, MATBUS also operates a free shuttle between the Fargo and Moorhead downtown areas called LinkFM.

-Seven MATBUS fixed routes serve the North Dakota State University campus during the academic year through an agreement between the university and the City of Fargo.
+Six MATBUS fixed routes serve the North Dakota State University campus during the academic year through an agreement between the university and the City of Fargo.
 In January 2018, MATBUS replaced its late-night route on NDSU's campus with an on-demand route called TapRide.
 The system allows students at the university to request a ride via a smartphone app to and from any location on campus or nearby neighborhoods.
 In August 2019, a second TapRide route was launched to serve Fargo's industrial park area.